chavdahitesh/questions-and-answers/RXJS.md

   **1 : Observables**: Observables are the core building blocks of RxJS.
             They represent a stream of data that can change over time.
 These data streams can come from various sources, such as user input, HTTP requests, or timer events.

-  **2 : Observers:** Observers are entities that subscribe to observables to receive and react to data emitted by the observable.
+  **2 : Observers:** Observers are objects that subscribe to observables to receive and react to data emitted by the observable.
             An observer consists of three optional callback functions: next (handles data emissions),
                 error (handles errors),